 Do I need a TV licence to watch online TV?

-You don't need a TV licence to watch online TV, as long as you don't watch or record shows at the same as they're being broadcast on TV.
+You don't need a TV licence to watch online TV, as long as you don't watch or record shows at the same time as they're being broadcast on TV.

 This means that if you only use the catch-up options on these services - and don't watch things "live" or "virtually live" - you could save yourself almost £160 a year by ditching your TV and going online only.